sftcd/elig/draft-carpenter-eligibility-expand.md

 - Path 2: Has been a WG Chair or Secretary within the last 3 years.

-- Path 3: (Feedback on path 3 from draft-01 was uniformly negative so ignore this, we'll leave the text here for now just to avoid renumbering.)
+- Path 3: (Feedback on path 3 from draft-01 was uniformly negative so ignore this, we'll leave placeholder text here for now just to avoid renumbering.)

 - Path 4: Has served in the IESG or IAB, or has been appointed to a formal role by the IESG or IAB, within the last 5 years.